Newsom: Some State Workers Will Not Return To Downtown Sacramento Offices

 Newsom: “Look, tomorrow I’ll announce that we’re going to codify 5 percent efficiencies across the board, at a time of surplus does not mean you are not frugal in terms of addressing waste and opportunities to consolidate an office space.”

-Steve: “Do you think businesses will have to adopt a 3.0 [new business model] as it relates to less foot traffic from state workers?”READ MORE: Firefighters Battle 5-Alarm Fire At Abandoned Stockton Theater
+Steve: “Do you think businesses will have to adopt a 3.0 [new business model] as it relates to less foot traffic from state workers?”READ MORE: Body Of Teen Who Went Missing While Swimming In American River Found

 Newsom: “Think businesses.
 What’s remarkable about businesses is the entrepreneurial mindset, you know inspiration, desperation.
 You’re inspired to open a business, you’re desperate to keep it open.”